 The opening of Light Moves Festival of Screendance at Limerick City Gallery of Arts (LCGA) took place on Thursday, November 2.

-“The most obvious new in this year and last year is that the time is extended from four days normally to ten weeks,” said Director and Curator of LCGA, Una McCarthy.
+Now in its 4th year, the Festival was this year extended from four to ten weeks according to Director and Curator of LCGA, Una McCarthy.

 Works in the exhibition include Doll Clothes by Cindy Sherman, Daytime movements by Aernout Mik and Boris Charmatz, Workers Leaving the Factory in Eleven Decades by Harun Faocki, and Vanishing point by Rosemary Butcher.